TheRageFury/rage_ia_lib/README.md

 # rage_ia_lib
-This a Rust-written AI library
+This is a Rust-written AI library